KDHARSAN/braintumor-detection-YOLOV11/README.md

 ## Overview

 This repository implements a YOLOv11-based object detection model for automated brain tumor localization in medical imaging data.
-The model is trained to detect tumor regions using bounding box predictions with high precision and real-time inference capability.
+The model is trained to detect tumor regions using bounding box predictions with high precision and realtime inference capability.

 ---